 North Vancouver based outdoor adventure and lifestyle photographer.
 Ruggedly handsome and immensely funny.😉

-Sasha ran her first ever ultra in Squamish in the Stormy 67km in 2004 and was hooked.
+Sasha ran her first ever ultra in Squamish at the Stormy 67km in 2004 and was hooked.
 She and Gary have been friends ever since.

 Mr. Handsome and Funny above also ran that 67km in 2004, and now they’re married.
 There’s something special about these Squamish trails.